 For most people, the main requirement from the above eligibility guidelines is that you must have a High Deductible Health Plan in order to have a Health Savings Account.

 How Much Can I Contribute To My HSA This Year?

-The maximum contribution amount for an individual in 2017 went up by $50 over the 2016 maximum, and for a family it remained the same.
+The maximum contribution amount for an individual in 2021 went up by $50 over the 2020 maximum, and for a family, it went up by $100.

 Health Savings Accounts are used along with a High Deductible Health Plan as mentioned above.
 Let’s take a look at what constitutes a HDHP.

 A High Deductible Health Plan (HDHP) is basically an insurance plan that has a higher deductible, and higher maximum out of pocket cost than a traditional plan.
 With one of these plans you’re expected to cover more out of pocket costs up front, with the return of lower premiums and tax savings via HSAs.
 HDHP are basically there to cover catastrophic health events.
 The Treasury explains HDHP like this:

 You must have an HDHP if you want to open an HSA.
 Sometimes referred to as a “catastrophic” health insurance plan, an HDHP is an inexpensive health insurance plan that generally doesn’t pay for the first several thousand dollars of health care expenses (i.e., your “deductible”) but will generally cover you after that.
 Of course, your HSA is available to help you pay for the expenses your plan does not cover.

 The IRS issues yearly guidance on High Deductible Health Plans in regards to an annual deductible minimum (amount you must pay before insurance kicks in), and a maximum out of pocket cost.